equinor/radix-acr-cleanup/README.md

 ## Developing

+Make sure you have [pre-commit](https://pre-commit.com/) installed.
+Run `pre-commit install` to install the pre-commit hooks.

 You need Go installed.
 Make sure GOPATH and GOROOT are properly set up.
 Clone the repo into your GOPATH and run go mod download

 ## Contributing